dgroomes/jshell-playground/api/README.md

 * `subject/`.
 This sub-project contains our "subject" code, meaning the code we want to experiment with.
 In a normal project, this would be our application and library code.
 NOT YET IMPLEMENTED

+This gets a little confusing because there are so many Java processes (and likewise so many Java class paths) flying around in the mix:

+1. The Java process that runs Gradle
+1. The Java process that runs `runner/`
+1. The Java process that is created for the JShell process by `runner/`

 ## Instructions

+* Build the `subject/` project with `./gradlew subject:installDist`
-* Build the program with `./gradlew runner:installDist`
+* Build the `runner/` program with `./gradlew runner:installDist`
 * Run it with `runner/build/install/runner/bin/runner`
 * Tip: for a conveniently fast "develop and run" experience try aliasing the build and run commands together:
-  * `alias doit="./gradlew runner:installDist && runner/build/install/runner/bin/runner"`
+  * `alias doit="./gradlew subject:installDist runner:installDist && runner/build/install/runner/bin/runner"`
   * `doit`
   * Make a code change.
   * `doit`